 - Worked at field sites in Tanzania and Costa Rica as a postdoctoral research associate at Princeton University.

-- Served on the National Academy of Science Committee for One Health Fellowships in Pakistan, a program that provides support for early to mid-career Pakistani academics to gain expertise and skills while pursuing research at the interface of human, animal, and environmental health.
+- Serves on the National Academy of Science Committee for One Health Fellowships in Pakistan, a program that provides support for early to mid-career Pakistani academics to gain expertise and skills while pursuing research at the interface of human, animal, and environmental health.

 - Conducts research and implementation projects focused on health systems strengthening and infectious disease preparedness with partners in North Africa, West Africa, and the Middle East.